Azure/ResourceModules/modules/recovery-services/vault/replication-policy/README.md

 | [`multiVmSyncStatus`](#parameter-multivmsyncstatus) | string | A value indicating whether multi-VM sync has to be enabled. |
 | [`recoveryPointHistory`](#parameter-recoverypointhistory) | int | The duration in minutes until which the recovery points need to be stored. |

+### Parameter: `name`

+The name of the replication policy.

+- Required: Yes
+- Type: string

+### Parameter: `recoveryVaultName`

+The name of the parent Azure Recovery Service Vault.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `appConsistentFrequencyInMinutes`

 The app consistent snapshot frequency (in minutes).

 - Required: No
 - Type: int
 - Default: `60`